 President Joe Biden has called on Congress to raise taxes on some real estate investors to help fund the $1.8 trillion American Families plan.
+This is a non-partisan overview of Biden’s real estate tax plan proposal and potential impacts on 1031 tax deferred exchanges.

 PLEASE NOTE: This overview is intended to be factual and non-partisan in the presentation of information.
 Regardless of what side of the aisle is supported, changes are coming and they are going to affect the entire country.
 Our goal is to help our clients adapt to the changing times and find success in their real estate and business endeavors.